Stophii/TurboOS-Startup-Kit/README.md

 <img width="1144" alt="Screenshot 2025-05-26 at 7 28 34 PM" src="https://github.com/user-attachments/assets/464d906f-8645-479d-8715-539b9a9adc6a" />

-Now you're setup with Turbo OS and can add in specific functions like multiplayer, leaderboards, or achievements!
+Now you're set up with Turbo OS and can add in specific functions like multiplayer, leaderboards, or achievements!
 Whatever you decide to do I'll have a part two guide going over what some functions for those might look like!
 Thanks for reading!